great-expectations/great_expectations/docs/guides/setup/installation/spark-emr.md

 ### 2. Configure a Data Context in code
 Follow the steps for creating an in-code Data Context in [How to instantiate a Data Context without a yml file](/docs/guides/setup/configuring-data-contexts/how-to-instantiate-a-data-context-without-a-yml-file)

-The snippet at the end of the guide shows Python code that instantiates and configures a Data Context in code for an EMR Spark cluster.
+[Here is Python code](/docs/guides/setup/configuring-data-contexts/how-to-instantiate-a-data-context-without-a-yml-file) that instantiates and configures a Data Context in code for an EMR Spark cluster.
 Copy this snippet into a cell in your EMR Spark notebook or use the other examples to customize your configuration.

-Test your configuration.

-Execute the cell with the snippet above.
+Execute the snippet to instantiate a Data Context in memory.

-Then copy this code snippet into a cell in your EMR Spark notebook, run it and verify that no error is displayed:
+Then copy the following code snippet into a cell in your EMR Spark notebook, run it and verify that no error is displayed:
 ```console
 context.list_datasources()
 ```

 <Congratulations />

-## Additional Notes

-To view the full scripts used in this page, see them on GitHub:

 ## Next Steps